RoshanDewmina/moose-backend-aws/README.md

-# PyCoVue
+# PyCoVue - in dev
-A pythonic version of CoVue for advanced data analytics

 To run:
 ```
 uvicorn app:app --host 0.0.0.0 --port 3000